SPC & WPC Flooring: What They Are, Pros/Cons & Best Brands

 SPC flooring uses limestone powder instead of wood flour in its core.
 This makes it incredibly durable, but not nearly as soft to walk on.

-Which is Better: SPC or WPC Vinyl Flooring?
+So Which is Better: WPC or SPC Flooring?

 Unfortunately, there’s no clear-cut answer here.
 It really depends on your needs and preferences.
 Here’s how they stack up.

 WPC flooring has a soft (but durable) core that absorbs the energy of your footsteps.
-This makes it more comfortable to walk on (or for pets to sleep on) compared to either SPC or standard LVP.
+This makes it more comfortable to walk on (or for pets to sleep on).

 It’s Also Very Quiet